Diocese of Wheeling–Charleston: 1948 to 1985

-1960 to 1990
+1960 to 1985

-In 1961, Pope John XXIII appointed Auxilibary Bishop Joseph Howard Hodges from the Diocese of Richmond as coadjutor bishop in Wheeling to assist Swint.
+In 1961, Pope John XXIII appointed Auxiliary Bishop Joseph Hodges of Richmond as coadjutor bishop in Wheeling to assist Swint.
 Swint died the next year and Hodges automatically succeeded him as bishop.

-Hodges dedicated much of his administration to implementing the reforms of the Second Vatican Council in the diocese, establishing a Liturgical Commission, Priests' Senate, Sisters' Council, and Cursillo movement.
+Hodges dedicated much of his administration to implementing the reforms of the Second Vatican Council in the diocese, establishing a liturgical commission, a priests' senate, the Sisters' Council, and the Cursillo movement.
 A strong supporter of ecumenism, Hodges established a Commission for Religious Unity in 1964, co-founded the Joint Commission of Roman Catholics and Episcopalians in 1978 with the episcopal bishop of West Virginia, and joined the West Virginia Council of Churches in 1981.
-He mandated parish councils in 1968, introduced extraordinary ministers in 1970 and permanent deacons in 1975, and renovated the exterior and interior of St. Joseph's Cathedral in Wheeling in 1973.
+He mandated parish councils in 1968, introduced extraordinary ministers to the diocese in 1970 and permanent deacons in 1975, and renovated the exterior and interior of St. Joseph's Cathedral in Wheeling in 1973.

 When the State of West Virginia was admitted to the Union in 1863 during the American Civil War, the new state line with Virginia did not match the diocesan boundaries.
-Some West Virginia parishes were in the Diocese of Richmond and some Virginia parishes were in the Diocese of Wheeling.
-On May 28, 1974, Pope Paul VI remedied this geographic disparity by transferring the West Virginia parishes to the Diocese of Wheeling and the Virginia parishes to the Diocese of Richmond.
-Paul VI renamed the Diocese of Wheeling as the Diocese of Wheeling–Charleston on August 21, 1974.
+Some West Virginia parishes were in the Diocese of Richmond while some Virginia parishes were in the Diocese of Wheeling.
+In May 1974, Pope Paul VI remedied this geographic disparity by transferring the West Virginia parishes to the Diocese of Wheeling and the Virginia parishes to the Diocese of Richmond.
+Paul VI renamed the Diocese of Wheeling as the Diocese of Wheeling–Charleston in August 1974.
 He designated the Church of the Sacred Heart in Charleston, West Virginia as the co-cathedral.
 Hodges died in 1985.

+1985 to present

 Pope John Paul II named Auxiliary Bishop Francis B. Schulte from the Archdiocese of Philadelphia as the new bishop of Wheeling-Charleston in 1985.
 In 1988, After only four years, the pope appointed Reverend Bernard Schmitt as auxiliary bishop of the diocese.
 A year later, John Paul II appointed Schulte as archbishop of the Archdiocese of New Orleans and replaced him in West Virginia with Schmitt.
+Schmitt resigned in 2004 and John Paul II replaced him with Monsignor Michael J. Bransfield from the Archdiocese of Philadelphia.
+Pope Benedict XVI raised Sacred Heart to a minor basilica on November 9, 2009.